shakilahmed6652/full-stack-assignment-2-git/learnings.md

-# 5 Thinks i have learned about git and gitHub
+# 5 Thinks I have learned about git and gitHub

 #### 1. Version Control